 Iona seems to have been full of chapels and holy places.
 There is certainly a feeling of peace to the island.
 The new restoration work to the Abbey is very impressive.
 I particularly liked the cloisters.

-We had a late lunch sat outside (a bit chilly, but dry).
-Whilst eating I was sketching one of the two large, stone crosses outside the main doors of the Abbey.
+We had a late lunch sat outside (a bit chilly, but dry) in the gardens.
+Whilst eating I was sketching one of the two large, carved, stone crosses outside the main doors of the Abbey.

 Well worth a visit.

-This sketch gives its brooding look, sat on its rocky plinth, guarding the Sound of Mull.
+With this sketch, I tried to capture its brooding look.
+Sat on its rocky plinth, guarding the Sound of Mull.
 I started the trip sketching Duart Castle and now I’m finishing with it too.